 Take Care of Your Body

 Besides proper hydration, consuming a nutrient-rich diet is crucial when you are bodybuilding.
 An abundance of veggies, healthy fats, and high-quality protein is what you need.
 To optimize the growth of muscles, go for long-chain carbohydrates like whole-grain pasta or bread on training days.
 On rest days, you can go for a low-carb diet.
 Equally important is not overeating and giving your body enough time to rest and recover after intense weight training.
 Also, consider the use of BCAA while practicing IF.
+This will maximize muscle protein synthesis.

 Overall, intermittent fasting is an intelligent dietary strategy for bodybuilders who can use its benefits to achieve a muscle-bound, healthy physique.